COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p1.png"  width="600"/>
 <figcaption align="center"> <b>Figure 5</b> <div style="text-align: justify"><i>In this analysis, we wanted to have a better understanding of how important the population density and the annual income are to the results achieved in terms of the slope and the final degree of mobility.
-The contours represent the bivariate kernel estimate of the data and both axes are in a logarithm scale for better visualization. </i>
+The contours represent the bivariate kernel estimate of the data and both axes are in a logarithm scale for better visualisation.</i>
 </div></figcaption>
 </figure>
 <br>

 ### Second Period: from 23 of March to 05 of April 2020

 The second period of our analysis contains the peak of the lockdown and probably the time in which the government invested the most in convincing the population to stay at home.
 There were numerous campaigns from all walks of society to incentivize people to stay safe and protect the NHS by staying at home.
-This was the period in which we also had the address of Queen Elizabeth II.
-In this period, depicted <b>Figure 6(A)</b> in we see high-density areas not reducing their degree of mobility much which is probably due to the fact that their degree of mobility is small already.
+This was the period in which we also had the television address of Queen Elizabeth II.
+In this period, depicted <b>Figure 6(A)</b>, we see high-density areas not reducing their degree of mobility much which is probably because their degree of mobility was small already.
 Conversely, the low-density areas have a more diverse set of change in mobility diversity.
 The income analyses continue to show a decrease in mobility but again high-income regions consistently have a stronger decrease in mobility.

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/slope_radius_p2.png" width="600"/>
-<figcaption align="center"> <b>Figure 6</b> <div style="text-align: justify"><i>In the second period assessed we observed similar results to the previous period where we can see a reduction in the degree of mobility in both groups of income and population density; however, it worth mentioning that, when compared to the first period, the slope and the final degree od mobility were smaller.</i>
+<figcaption align="center"> <b>Figure 6</b> <div style="text-align: justify"><i>In the second period assessed, we observed similar results to the previous period where we can see a reduction in the degree of mobility in both groups of income and population density; however, it worth mentioning that, when compared to the first period, the slope and the final degree od mobility were smaller.</i>
 </div></figcaption>
 </figure>
 <br>

 Similarly to the previous period, we can see in <b>Figure 7(A)</b> that the final degree of mobility is greater in the local authorities with low population density and we there is no clear relationship between the annual population income and the final degree of mobility.
 Moreover, as shown in <b>Figure 5(B)</b>, <b>Figure 7(B)</b>  indicates that both the income and population density are associated the slope of the line.
 It worth mentioning that, compared to the previous period, the values of slope and final mobility were smaller.

 <br>